rev-dot-now/o/README.md

 ## Tools

 The **o** architecture has several tools available for basic file-system operations, all powered by the latest in AI technology.
-Here's what you can do:
+Here’s what you can accomplish:

 - **command-exec**: Execute a command in the CLI and retrieve the results.
 This tool allows you to run any command as if you were typing it directly into the